RobinTail/express-zod-api/README.md

 Middlewares can also be tested individually using the `testMiddleware()` method.
 You can also pass `options` collected from outputs of previous middlewares, if the one being tested somehow depends on them.
-There is `errorHandler` option you can assign a function for transforming a middleware error into response, so that the testing method wouldn't throw.
+There is `errorHandler` option for catching a middleware error and transforming into a response to assert in test along with other returned entities.

 ```typescript
 import { z } from "zod";